MULTI-COMMUNITY ENVIRONMENTAL STORM OBSERVATORY

-MESO regrouped in Smithville, MO for the first half (Alpha) of this year's chase on May 17.
+MESO regrouped in Smithville, MO for the first half (Alpha) of 2001: A Chase Odyssey on May 17.
 The second half (Beta) convened in Norman, OK on May 24 and consisted of a slightly larger group.

 ALPHA CHASE TEAM: